Violence Against Women and Girls (VAWG)

 If you are experiencing domestic abuse, think you may be hurting someone or are worried about someone that may be hurt please visit our Domestic Abuse Support page.

-The #DontCrossTheLine campaign was created in 2023 as a response to reports from young people and late-night customers that there has been a rise in misogynistic behaviours night-time venues since the COVID-19 pandemic.
+This was in response to reports from young people and night-time economy users sharing that there had been a rise in misogynistic behaviours since the Covid-19 pandemic.

 Safe Havens are a UK network of businesses and other organisations who help any member of the public feel safe from harassment, by supporting their onward journey.

-Find out more and see the list of Safe Havens by visiting the Safe Havens web page.
+Find out more and see the list of Safe Havens by visiting our Safe Havens web page.

 Ask for Angela is the national scheme that helps anyone who is feeling vulnerable on a night out to get the support they need for a safe onward journey.